ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison_faq.md

 ## Category logic

-To change the logic of determining to which categories should be assigned to particular products, you need to override the comparison service or implement a new one.
+To change the logic that determines to which categories to assign particular products, you need to override the comparison service or implement a new one.

-First of all the service must implement `ComparisonServiceInterface`.
+First, the service must implement `ComparisonServiceInterface`.
 The `getComparisonCategory()` method takes a CatalogElement (including products) as an argument.
 This method must implement the logic to determine the comparison category for the passed product.